albirrkarim/react-speech-highlight-demo/README.md

 <br/>

-### Python Server for doing Youtube transcript highlight
+### - Python Server for Doing YouTube Transcript Highlight

 The Python server is used as a helper for the package.